Parameter-Efficient Fine-Tuning#

 The name of the

-.nemo file does not need to match the name of its parent directory.
+.nemo file doesn’t need to match the name of its parent directory.

 The supported target modules are